 Issues with installing or running Sierra can be difficult to diagnose and in many cases your local IT will need to be involved.
 Below are the most common issues.

 Local or campus firewalls can block information flowing to Sierra.
-You will want to ensure that the firewall allows access to the Sierra server, which has the IP address of 22.214.171.124 (Note: This IP address is scheduled to change on June 1st to 126.96.36.199).
+You will want to ensure that the firewall allows access to the Sierra server, which has the IP address of 22.214.171.124.
 You will also want to ensure the following ports are not blocked:

 |Firewalls - RFC Compliance||